MicrosoftDocs/azure-docs/articles/machine-learning/how-to-move-workspace.md

 * Workspace move is not meant for replicating workspaces, or moving individual assets such as models or datasets from one workspace to another.
 * Workspace move doesn't support migration across Azure regions or Azure Active Directory tenants.
 * The workspace mustn't be in use during the move operation.
-Verify that all experiment runs, data profiling runs, and labeling projects have completed.
+Verify that all experiment jobs, data profiling jobs, and labeling projects have completed.
 Also verify that inference endpoints aren't being invoked.
 * The workspace will become unavailable during the move.
 * Before to the move, you must delete or detach computes and inference endpoints from the workspace.